 A warning: Be careful what you use to clean your Fiddle Leaf Fig

-Before you go and put all these tips and tricks to good use caring for your Fiddle Leaf Fig, a quick warning on keeping those beautiful leaves dust-free.
+A quick warning on keeping those beautiful leaves dust-free.
 A downside of their big, leathery leaves is dust, and lots of it.
 They are dust magnets!
 A little dust isn't a biggie, but it can build up and end up blocking leaves both from getting all the light they love, as well as blocking stomata, the pores on the surface of leaves that our plants use to 'breathe' in and out or transpire.
 Dusty leaves can also attract pests like spider mites.

 So when you're faced with a dusty Fiddle Leaf Fig, what you use to clean them matters.
 The last thing you want is replace being blocked with dust, with being blocked with leaf shine.
 Most leaf shine products are silicon-based and tend to leave behind a layer that can block stomata, not to mention a gloss so shiny it looks fake.
 The reason a lot of planty experts will tell you to stay away from leaf shine.